FraBro1/PCB-Coaster-Floppy-Disk-Shaped/README.md

 # The dimensions are rounded to next mm,
 # It is not supposed to be a real representation of a floppy disk; instead it is meant to be recognisable and look ok at the same time.
 # :-)

+# Without the Gerber files it is not advised to get PCBs produced, they will most likely look wrong.

 [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]

 This work is licensed under a